 Sobremesa is the leisurely time after we have finished eating, before we get up from the table.
 Time spent in conversation, digesting, relaxing, enjoying.
 Certainly not rushing.
 Not reserved for weekends -though it can be longest on Sundays- even weekday and business meals have their own sobremesa.
-For Spaniards, how we eat is as important as what we eat.
+For Mediterraneans, how we eat is as important as what we eat.

 Sobremesa was founded in late 2013, when Camila moved to California from Barcelona, out of her wish to help Americans become more familiar with one of the best cuisines of the world.
 Based back in Barcelona 5 years later, Sobremesa continues its offering to foreigners in Barcelona (and other parts of the world).